-As of December 31, 2016, we previously entered into a Securities Purchase Agreement (the "Purchase Agreement") with respect to the sale and issuance to certain institutional investors Alpha and Brio (collectively "Purchasers") of up to (i) 2,500,000 shares of our Common Stock (the "December 2015 Incentive Shares"); (ii) \$862,500 aggregate principal amount of Secured Convertible Notes (the "December 2015 Notes") and (iii) December 2015 Common Stock Purchase Warrants to purchase up to an aggregate of 7,187,542 shares of our Common Stock (the "December 2015 Warrants").
+As of December 31, 2016, we previously entered into a Securities Purchase Agreement (the "Purchase Agreement") with respect to the sale and issuance to certain institutional investors Alpha and Brio (collectively "Purchasers") of up to (i) 2,500,000 shares of our Common Stock (the "December 2015 Incentive Shares"); (ii) \$862,500 aggregate principal amount of Secured Convertible Notes (the "December 2015 Notes") and (iii) December 2015 Common Stock Purchase Warrants to purchase up to an aggregate of 10,781,250, as amended, shares of our Common Stock (the "December 2015 Warrants").
 The December 2015 Incentive Shares, December 2015 Notes and December 2015 Warrants were issued on December 23, 2015 (the "Original Issue Date").
-December 2015 Purchasers received (i) December 2015 Incentive Shares at the rate of 2.8986 December 2015 Incentive Shares for each \$1.00 of December 2015 Note principal issued to such December 2015 Purchaser; (ii) a December 2015 Note with a principal amount of \$1.00 for each \$0.86956 for each \$1.00 paid by each purchaser for such purchaser's December 2015 Note; and (iii) December 2015 Warrants to purchase up to a number of shares of Common Stock equal to 100% of such purchaser's December 2015 Note principal amount divided by \$0.12 ("December 2015 Purchaser Conversion Price"), the conversion price in effect on the Initial Closing Date, with a per share exercise price equal to \$0.30, subject to adjustment.
-The aggregate cash subscription amount received by us from the purchasers for the issuance of the December 2015 Incentive Shares, December 2015 Notes and December 2015 Warrants was approximately \$724,500 (the "December 2015 Subscription Amount") which was issued at a \$138,000 original issue discount from the face value of the December 2015 Note.
+December 2015 Purchasers received (i) December 2015 Incentive Shares at the rate of 2.8986 December 2015 Incentive Shares for each \$1.00 paid by each purchaser for such purchaser's December 2015 Note; and (iii) December 2015 Warrants to purchase up to a number of \$1.00 for each \$0.86956 for each \$1.00 paid by each purchaser's December 2015 Note; and (iii) December 2015 Purchaser Conversion Price"), the conversion price in effect on the Initial Closing Date, as amended on May 30, 2017 to \$0.08, with a per share exercise price equal to \$0.30, subject to adjustment.
+The aggregate cash subscription amount free with subscription Amount") which was issued at a \$138,000 original issue discount from the face value of the December 2015 Note.

 The December 2015 Notes mature on June 23, 2017, eighteen (18) months after the December 2015 Original Issue Date, and provide for interest to accrue at an interest rate equal to the lesser of 15% per annum or the maximum rate permitted under applicable law after the occurrence of any event of default as provided in the December 2015 Notes.
 At any time after the December 2015 Original Issue Date, the holders, at their option, may convert the outstanding principal balance and accrued interest into shares of our Common Stock.
-The initial conversion price for the principal and interest in connection with voluntary conversions by a holder of a December 2015 Note is \$0.12 per share, subject to adjustment as provided therein.
+The initial conversion price for the principal and interest in connection with voluntary conversions by a holder of a December 2015 Note was \$0.12 per share, as amended on May 30, 2017 to \$0.08, subject to adjustment as provided therein.
 Each December 2015 Note, for example, is subject to adjustment upon certain events such as stock splits and has full ratchet anti-dilution protections for issuance of securities by us at a price that is lower than the conversion price.
-Each December 2015 Note also contains certain negative covenants, including prohibitions on incurrence of indebtedness, liens, charter amendments, dividends, redemption.
-The December 2015 Notes include customary events of default, including, among other things, payment defaults, covenant breaches, certain representations and warranties, certain events of bankruptcy, liquidation and suspension of our Common Stock from trading.
+Each December 2015 Notes include customary events of default, including, among other things, payment defaults, covenant breaches, certain representations and warranties, certain events of bankruptcy, liquidation and suspension of our Common Stock from trading.
 The December 2015 Notes are collectively collateralized by substantially all of our assets and guarantees of payment of the December 2015 Notes have also been delivered by Joseph Segelman, the Chief Executive Officer and President of the Company, and Australian Sapphire Corporation ("ASC"), a stockholder of the Company which is wholly-owned by Joseph Segelman, guaranteed payment of all amounts owed under the December 2015 Notes, subject to the terms of such guaranty agreements.